vandemataram15aug1947/Design_and_Development_of_an_Isolated_Gate_Driver_Circuit/README.md

 # Design and Development of an Isolated Gate Driver Circuit

 ## Introduction

-This project focuses on the design and development of two isolated gate driver circuits using:

-- **HCPL-3120** – A high-speed optocoupler-based gate driver.
-- **UCC23513DWYR** – A high-performance isolated gate driver with reinforced insulation.

 In this project, I designed and developed two isolated gate driver circuits: one using the DIP HCPL-3120 and the other using the SMD UCC23513DWYR.
 While I did not provide an extensive explanation for the HCPL-3120, I have thoroughly explained the UCC23513DWYR, including component selection with formulas and detailed explanations.

 The same formulas used for selecting components in the UCC23513DWYR can also be applied to the HCPL-3120.
 Additionally, I have included: